 Yet Kalymnos is hiding also other places the tourists are interested in, like for example the former capital, Chorio, with its knight castle, and the remains of a historic church.
 Those interested in everydaylife of the locals out of the main tourist resorts can visit some of the traditional Greek villages in the island.

 In the island surroundings, you shouldn’t miss the visit of the neighbouring islands of Telendos and Pserimos, sometimes also called the ‘Sleeping Princess’, that were separated from the island many centuries ago during a volcanic rage.
 If you feel like going for a longer trip, you can go to the islands of Kos or Leros or to the Turkish mainland.

 In case you want to discover Kalymnos Island a bit more, you will need a means of transport.
 You can find the basic information on car rental services in the section Kalymnos - rental services.

 Kalymnos is a very popular destination.
 You can find most travel agencies and tours here in Kalymnos - Tours centre; the tours can be purchased with one of our special bonuses (a discount, a travel guide or a map), but some travel agencies also offer a discount for an online reservation or have different offers that couldn’t be included in the price list.
-Therefore it is highly recommended to see also the offer of the travel agencies listed in the Recommendation of a Travel Agency chart.
-You can find a complete overview of the hotels, suites and studios offered in the destination in the section Hotels, suites and studios on Kalymnos.

 How to get to Kalymnos?